-I like using some whole grain rye flour to increase fermentation activity for a lively and strong starter.
-It's not mandatory, but a preference of mine: it results in a starter that has the performance and flavor characteristics I'm after.
+I like using whole-grain rye flour to increase fermentation activity for a lively and strong starter.
+It's not mandatory, but a preference of mine: it results in a starter with the performance and flavor characteristics I'm after.
 If you're making a levain when baking, this will likely have a larger impact on a single bake (both in terms of flavor and fermentation performance).

 Do I have to feed my sourdough starter twice a day?

 No. You can scale back to once a day or even scale up to three times a day, whatever works for you and your schedule.
 I like to feed it at least once a day to keep it strong and ready for baking.
 If you aren't baking for a while, you could store your starter.